avdgaag/projectile-hanami/README.md

 Projectile Hanami is an [Emacs][] minor mode, based on [Projectile][], for navigating [Hanami][] projects.
 With Projectile Hanami, you can:

 * navigate through entities, repositories, actions, views and templates are different apps in your project;
+* quickly jump to some important standard files;
 * run `hanami server`
 * run `hanami console`
 * run Rake tasks